Professor Bill Irish

 The projects with which he is currently involved include workforce transformation, the management of study leave, annual development planning, supporting MTIs, SAS doctors and LEDs, return to training and other aspects of enhancing junior doctors’ working lives and management of complex cases requiring additional support.

 He is a visiting reader at Anglia Ruskin University.

-Associate Postgraduate Dean for Clinical Development Fellows & Educational Research & Chair Regional Network Guardians of Safe Working
+Reporting Associate Dean for Faculty & Chair of Regional Network Guardians of Safe Working

 Dr Jane MacDougall is a Consultant Gynaecologist & Subspecialist in Reproductive Medicine at Cambridge University Hospitals Foundation Trust with a special interest in paediatric & adolescent gynaecology.
 She has held a number of leadership roles in education including College Tutor and Director of Postgraduate Medical Education for CUH.
 From 2003-8 she was Clinical Director for Women’s Services in Cambridge.
 She was Head of School for the new EOE Postgraduate School of Obstetrics & Gynaecology (2008-2017).
 She has established training courses for trainers locally, for the region and for the RCOG and was faculty development lead at the RCOG.
 She is now Vice Chair of the RCOG Specialist Education advisory committee.
 She completed a research based Masters in Education in 2003 and has published in educational journals.
 She is currently Guardian of Safe Working for CUHFT (2017-) & Associate Postgraduate Dean for HEE-EOE.